 Spend Christmastime in London at a London Christmas Market

 If you want to feel like you stepped right into a Dickens novel, visit one of the many charming Christmas markets in London.
-If your winter in London visit happens to be in December, you want to make sure to schedule a trip to a Christmas market in your itinerary.
+If your winter in London visit happens to be in December, you want to make sure to schedule a trip to a Christmas market in Europe on your itinerary.
 If you follow the lights to Hyde Park, you will find the Winter Wonderland Christmas Market, one of the biggest Christmas markets in London.
 Or if you’re looking for stunning views, try checking out Christmas By The River at London Bridge City for a spectacular view of the Tower Bridge and the Tower of London.

 For Shopping And Displays, Visit Covent Gardens During Winter In London